masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## defer

-A `defer` keyword can be added at the end of simple assignments or function calls.
+A `defer` keyword can be added before assignments or function calls.
 This keyword effectively means that the statement right hand side reads the last values from the end of the cycle.
 This is needed if we need to have any loop in connecting blocks.
+It is also useful for delaying assertion checks to the end of the function.

 ```
 var c = 10
+defer assert b == 33    // behaves like a postcondition
 defer b = c
 assert b == 33
 c += 20